evisvasiu/GPRS-Weather-Station/README.md

 # lilygo_sim800l_weather-station

-A remote weather station using the Lilygo SIM800l board
+A remote weather station using the Lilygo ESP32-SIM800L board

-Sensors:
+Sensors used:

 BME280 - Temperature, humidity and atmosferic pressure.

 SHT30 - Temperature and humidity.

-SENS-43UV - Sun ultraviolet index.
+LTR390-UV -  Ultraviolet index.

 RS485 Anemometer - Wind speed sensor with RS485 serial communication.

-DS18B20 - Temperature sensor.
+DS18B20 - Temperature

+In order to be as more energy-efficient as possible, I have designed interval measurements by using an external cheap and effective timer (model C005).
+Another alternative was by using the board's deep-sleep functions but there was still current leakage from I2C ports.
+It would make the circuit more complex to deal with that issue.
+Board will power on periodically and will get command to power off from the board.
+This command can be given online as well, so it could stay powered on when required.